 While the Barred Rock and Dominique are considered by some to be auto sexing breeds because they have physical traits at hatch that can help determine gender, they are not true auto sexing breeds.

-In the 1920’s the need for being able to tell the sex of a chick at hatch became a crucial commodity for commercial chicken farmers.
+In the 1920s, the need to tell the sex of a chick at hatch became a crucial commodity for commercial chicken farmers.
 Not having to grow out chicks to the point of identifying sex was a huge money saver by eliminating the need to feed males until they could be culled.

-By taking a hen of one breed and breeding her to a rooster from another breed a hybrid is born.
+A hybrid is born by taking a hen of one breed and breeding her to a rooster from another breed.
 These hybrids can be sexed at hatch by the color of their feathers and/or other specific markings.

 The interesting thing about a hybrid is that the sex linked gene only occurs in the first generation, meaning you cannot breed two sex linked hybrids and get the same results.
 You must breed the original two breeds to get the sex linking.